AndrewHenderson/backbone.chain-router/README.md

 Extend Backbone's Router to allow for chainable routes.

-### What problem does this middleware solve?
+### What problem does this plugin solve?

 Currently, Backbone's Router does not allow for a route to execute more than one callback.

-This middleware let's it do that.
+This plugin let's it do that.

 #### Example Usage